State Amplification Subject To Masking Constraints

 \subsection{Problem Statement}

+In this paper, we consider a state dependent broadcast channel model with two users, and investigate the question of to what extent the state of the channel can be amplified at the receiver (Bob) and masked from the other receiver (referred to as Eve).
+The entire channel state sequence is presumed to be known non-causally to the transmitter (Alice).
+The only manner to affect the state information at Bob and Eve is by the encoding scheme used at the transmitter.
+For such a system, we aim to characterize the trade-off between the ``amplification"-rate $R_a$ (at which the legitimate pair can operate) and the ``leakage"-rate $R_l$ (to the eavesdropper).

-Consider a discrete memoryless channel given by $p(y,z|x,s)$, where $x\in\Xc$ is the channel input, $s\in\Sc$ is the channel state, and $(y,z)\in(\Yc\times\Zc)$ is the channel output, with $y$ corresponding to the legitimate receiver (Bob) and $z$ the eavesdropper (Eve).
+Formally, consider a discrete memoryless channel given by $p(y,z|x,s)$, where $x\in\Xc$ is the channel input, $s\in\Sc$ is the channel state, and $(y,z)\in(\Yc\times\Zc)$ is the channel output.
+Here, $y$ corresponds to the received channel output at the legitimate receiver (Bob) and $z$ is the output at the eavesdropper (Eve).
 The channel is memoryless in the sense that

-and the state sequence is independent and identically distributed (i.i.d.) according to a probability distribution indicated by $p(s)$.
+and the state sequence $S^n$ is independent and identically distributed (i.i.d.) according to a probability distribution indicated by $p(s)$.
 It is assumed that the channel state sequence is non-causally known at the transmitter.
-(The system model is depicted in Fig~\ref{fig:Model}.)
+The system model is given in Fig~\ref{fig:Model}.